 Prerequisite: The knowledge of Wireless/Mobile communications is essential.
-Course Objectives: This course aims to:

 - 1. Understanding of Sensor node architecture with hardware and software details for data storage and data dissemination. - 2.
-Familiarization of sensor network protocols such as network based and cluster based protocols. - Analysis of issues pertaining to connectivity, coverage and security in a WSN.
+Familiarization of sensor network protocols such as network based and cluster based protocols. - 3.
+Analysis of issues pertaining to connectivity, coverage and security in a WSN.